Flashcard Factory - How the Game is Played

 Clock Students In

-Follow the instructions on the screen to get students Clocked In.
+Follow the instructions on the screen to get students Clocked in.
 If you've used Pear Deck Slides before, it's exactly the same.

-- Students will go to peardeck.com/join
+- Students go to joinpd.com.

 If students come late, they can still join.
 The code will be displayed on the bottom of the screen throughout the game.